InsaneZulol/c-ex/README.md

 # c-ex
-random exercises from Principles and Practice
+random exercises from Principles and Practice using C++